nextflow-io/nextflow/docs/conda.md

 micromamba env export --explicit > spec-file.txt
 ```

-They can also be downloaded from Wave build pages.
+Conda lock files can also be downloaded from Wave build pages.

-These files include the every package, including dependencies.
-As such, no conda environment resolution step is needed.
-This is faster and also better for reproducibility between runs.
+These files include every package and their dependencies.
+As such, no Conda environment resolution step is needed.
+This is faster and more reproducible.

-The files contain package URLs and optionally also a md5hash for each download to confirm identity:
+The files contain package URLs and an optional md5hash for each download to confirm identity:

 ```
 # micromamba env export --explicit